Outpatient Treatment for Addiction Recovery

 An outpatient program may also be ideal if you simply need someone to talk to or hold you accountable during your journey to sobriety.
 A typical program will include individual or joint therapy sessions or allow you to connect with a sponsor who you can talk to outside of these sessions.

 Finally, seeking this type of treatment may be ideal if you don’t want to risk losing your job or custody of your kids.
-This type of program generally allows you to schedule group meetings around your work schedule or around your responsibilities as a parent.
+This type of program generally allows you to schedule group counseling and meetings around your work schedule or around your responsibilities as a parent.
 You may also be able to receive medication or other forms of treatment when it is most convenient for you.

 The Types of Programs That Might Be Available

 There are a wide variety of outpatient therapy options available to help you maintain your sobriety over the course of many years or decades.
-For example, you may be interested in cognitive behavior therapy (CBT), which is designed to help you learn how to solve problems and better understand the connection between your thoughts and your actions.
+For example, you may be interested in cognitive behavioral therapy (CBT), which is designed to help you learn how to solve problems and better understand the connection between your thoughts and your actions.

 Circumstantial evidence suggests that CBT may be effective at treating both physical and mental health conditions.
 Therefore, it may help overcome muscle aches, neuropathy or other ailments that you might experience as you detox or as you get deeper into your sobriety journey.
 If you are overcoming an addiction to opioids, it may be necessary to obtain pain relief without using traditional medication.
 Therefore, CBT may be one of the best options to do so.